 Boy George & Culture Club have announced a series of exclusive UK outdoor shows as part of the Heritage Live Concert Series for 2021.

-The multi-million selling group will perform at some of the country’s most stunning venues, beginning with a very special concert at Kenwood House on Hampstead Heath in London on Saturday 26th June, where Boy George, who lives locally to Kenwood, will celebrate his 60th birthday which falls the week prior.
+The multi-million selling group will perform at some of the country’s most stunning venues, including this very special concert in the grounds of Kenwood House on Hampstead Heath in London on Saturday 21st August 2021.

 Very special guests for the London Kenwood show will be Bananarama and Lulu, with legendary guest DJ, Fat Tony, getting the party started from 4pm!